ercrvr/typescript-supabase/README.md

 ## Clone github repository

-Navigate to a directory where you want the repository to be copied and open Terminal or Command Prompt
+Open Terminal or Command Prompt and Navigate to a directory where you want the repository to be copied.

 ```sh
 git clone https://github.com/ercrvr/typescript-supabase